-The National Sea Grant Office (NSGO) and the National Marine Fisheries Service (NMFS) support a Ph.D.
-Graduate Fellowship Program in Population and Ecosystem Dynamics.
-The intent of the Program is to award a limited number of Fellowships each year to students who are interested in careers related to population and ecosystem dynamics with applications to living marine resources.
-Candidate projects will focus on at least one of the following: 1) the population dynamics of living marine resources; 2) stock assessment methodologies; 3) marine ecosystem modeling; 4) integrated ecosystem assessments; and 5) ecosystem-based management of marine ecosystems.
+The National Sea Grant Office (NSGO) and the National Marine Fisheries Service (NMFS) support a Graduate Fellowship Program in Marine Resource Economics.
+The intent of the Program is to award a limited number of Fellowships each year to students who are interested in careers related to the economics of the conservation and management of living marine resources.
+The overall goals of the Program are to 1) encourage qualified applicants to pursue careers in marine resource economics; 2) increase available expertise related to the economic analysis of living marine resource conservation and management decisions; 3) foster closer relationships between academic scientists and NMFS; and 4) provide real-world experience to graduate students and accelerate their career development.

-This announcement is to solicit applications for Fellowships in Population and Ecosystem Dynamics.
-There is a parallel and similar announcement soliciting applications for Fellowships in Marine Resource Economics - NOAA-OAR-SG-2018-2005450.
+This announcement is to solicit applications for Fellowships in Marine Resource Economics.
+There is a parallel and similar announcement soliciting applications for Fellowships in Population and Ecosystem Dynamics (NOAA-OAR-SG-2019-2005907).